OoStellarnightoO/OSCP_Notes/03 - Service_Enumeration/80_443-HTTP_HTTPS.md

 - try appending the magic bytes to the malicious script to trick the system.
 To do this use burpsuite to intercept the upload and then add the magic bytes in the body.

 - change the file format header to application/pdf to see if it fools the system

+- if you have access to the file management system, usually deleting the .htaccess file will solve all your problems

 - If there is a WAF in effect, you can intercept the request and add the following headers to the POST request: